-- 4.1 Standard error, type-I & type II error, one tailed and two tailed tests. - 4.2 Testing of hypothesis- Large and small sample Dependent and independence "t"- test with interpretation of the results. - 4.3 Analysis of Variance- meaning and calculation of One way and two-way ANOVA.
+- 4.1 Type-I & Type II error, Level of significance and Degree of freedom, one tailed and two tailed tests. - 4.2 Testing of hypothesis- Large and small sample Dependent and independence "t"- test with interpretation of the results. - 4.3 Analysis of Variance- meaning and calculation of One way and two-way ANOVA.
 Concept of ANCOVA. - 4.4 Non-parametric test: Computation of Chi Square test and concept of Man Whitney Test.